that others

 The most common response we get to that question is that people want to give something back to the community and this allows them to do that and enjoy the outdoors at the same time.
 Most of us are also fascinated and challenged by the outdoor skills that we use to do search and rescue.

-No!
 The Larimer County Search and Rescue, Inc. logo is a Registered Trade Mark.
-Only LCSAR members are authorized to display the logo with decals, stickers, patches, embroidery, etc. We do not trade, sell, or give away patches.
+Only LCSAR members can acquire our patch and it is only to be displayed by current team members during team functions.
+We do not trade, sell, or give away patches.
+Members are required to surrender all patches if they leave the team.

 Choosing a career in search and rescue rescue can lead to a very rough road.

-Most search and rescue positions in this country are on a volunteer un-paid basis.
+Most search and rescue positions in this country are on an un-paid basis.
 Many people involved in search and rescue have primary paying jobs in other fields to make a living.

 However, there are several job types that can have search and rescue as a secondary duty to the primary responsibility.
 Park rangers and sheriff officers are such careers.
 The primary job of these careers is often law enforcement.
 Search and rescue is a small part of the life of rangers and deputies.
 Another avenue is to join the military.
 The Coast Guard is very involved in marine search and rescue.
 The Air Force also has pararescue personnel that perform search and rescue work as their primary responsibility.

-The key to getting into such a position is to have years of experience in many fields, including several years as a law enforcement officer, many years of mountaineering, several years of volunteer search and rescue work, and some experience in emergency medical training.
+The key to getting into such a position is to have years of experience in many fields, including several years as a law enforcement officer, many years of mountaineering, several years of up-paid search and rescue work, and some experience in emergency medicine.

 Education can play a very crucial role in landing such jobs.
 A good candidate might have a college or university degree.
 For rangers, natural science is the key - biology, forestry, geology, etc. For police work, social science is desired as well as psychology.